woohoolabs/docker-base/README.md

 ### Beanstalkd

-This image is based on Debian Strech (9.1) and it contains the following programs:
+This image is based on Debian Stretch (9.1) and it contains the following programs:

 - Beanstalkd 1.10